SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 ### Ghost
 When trying Ghost, I used [this](https://www.naut.ca/blog/2019/04/01/quickly-add-latex-math-rendering-to-a-ghost-blog/) blog post to add Katex to my site.
-It only works for latex on a single line; multi line latex will be mangled by the parser.
+It only works for latex on a single line — multi line latex will be mangled by the parser.

 ### Medium